• Skip to primary navigation

 Shortbread Letter Cookie Cake With Berries

-Looking for a unique and fun dessert idea?
+Looking for a unique and fun dessert idea for a birthday or anniversary?
 This shortbread alphabet cookie cake is filled with layers of strawberry swiss meringue buttercream, then topped with elegant berries and mint leaves.
-This letter cake would be perfect for a birthday or special occasion.
-Feel free to customize with whatever toppings or letter you'd prefer.

 Author: Jessica Mode